botfront/botfront/README.md

 <h2 name="documentation" align="center">Documentation</h2>

-The official documentation of Botfront is hosted on [botfront.io](https://botfront.io/docs)and is automatically built and updated on every new release.
+The [official documentation](https://botfront.io/docs) of Botfront is hosted on [botfront.io](https://botfront.io/docs).
+It is automatically built and updated on every new release.

 If you need run the documentation elsewhere you can build a Docker container as follows:
 ```bash